-Escherichia coli (E. coli) are fecal coliform bacteria commonly found in the intestinal tract of warmblooded animals.
+Escherichia coli (E. coli) are fecal coliform bacteria commonly found in the intestinal tract of warm-blooded animals.
 While E. coli itself is not a threat to the environment, its presence in water collected from drains may indicate contamination by other harmful bacteria, viruses, or parasites that are associated with animal wastes.
 Sources may include human, pets, livestock and wild animals.
-The Ontario Ministry of Health and Long-term Care established a recreational guideline for E. coli of 100 colony forming units (cfu) per 100 mL (MOEE 1994).
+Up until 2018, the recreational guideline for E. coli was 100 colony forming units (cfu) per 100 mL (MOEE 1994).
+The Ontario Ministry of Health and Long-term Care now follows the rest of Canada in using the Guidelines for Canadian Recreational Water Quality, which sets the recreational guideline for E. coli as follows: